Risk Minimization, Regret Minimization and Progressive Hedging Algorithms: The progressive hedging algorithm for risk/regret minimization

 A key advantage of PHA is the decomposability in terms of $\xi$ in Step 1.
-Note that in Step 1 the solution of $\ha z^k(\xi)$ can be performed in parallel on $\xi$.
-Namely, given $\xi$, one solves \reff{2.31} for $ \hat z^k(\xi).$ The aggregated $\hat z^k(\xi)$ becomes $ \hat z^k(\cd).$ for Step 2.
-In a nutshell, finding a solution $z(\cd)$ of \reff{SVI} is a very difficult task due to the huge dimension of $z(\cd)$, which is an $O(n|\Xi|)$-vector ($|\Xi|$ is the cardinality of $\Xi$, which grows exponentially in terms of $m$).
+Note that in Step 1 the solution of $\ha z^k(\xi)$ can be found in parallel on $\xi$.
+The aggregated $\hat z^k(\xi)$ becomes the $ \hat z^k(\cd)$ for Step 2.
+In a nutshell, finding a solution $z(\cd)$ of \reff{SVI} is generally a difficult task due to the huge dimension of $z(\cd)$.
 On the other hand, to find a solution to \reff{2.31} is much easier, which amounts to solving a strongly convex program of dimension $O(n)$.
-In case of $ g(z(\xi),\xi)$ is convex quadratic in $z(\xi)$, problem \reff{2.31} is a convex quadratic program and can be solved by a state-of-art package fast.
+In case of $ g(z(\xi),\xi)$ being convex quadratic in $z(\xi)$, problem \reff{2.31} is a convex quadratic program and can be solved by a state-of-art package.

 A few words on the convergence properties of PHA are in order.
-It is shown in Rockafellar and Wets (1991) that \refal{A31} generates a convergent sequence to a solution to problem \reff{P3}, as long as \reff{P3} is a convex problem with constraint qualification and has a solution.
+It is shown in Rockafellar and Wets (1991) that \refal{A31} generates a convergent sequence to a solution to problem \reff{SVI}, as long as \reff{SVI} is a convex problem with constraint qualification and has a solution.
 If in addition the sets $C(\xi)$ are polyhedra, and the mapping $\partial\cG$ is monotone and piecewise polyhedral, the rate of convergence is linear with respect to the norm

-According to Proposition 2.2.4 of Sun (1986), in a finite dimensional Hilbert space, $\pa \cG$ is piecewise polyhedral if and only if $\cG$ is closed and convex piecewise quadratic, that is, the function $g(z(\xi),\xi)$ is a closed convex piecewise quadratic (including convex piecewise linear as a special case) function of $z(\xi)$ for every $\xi$.\footnote{ A function is convex piecewise quadratic if it is convex and its domain is a union of convex polyhedra, on each of which the function is quadratic.} In fact, \refal{A31} converges for general convex $\cG(z(\cd))=\E(g(z(\xi),\xi))$ under assumptions on constraint qualification and existence of solution.
+According to Proposition 2.2.4 of Sun (1986), in a finite dimensional Hilbert space, $\pa \cG$ is piecewise polyhedral if and only if $\cG$ is closed and convex piecewise quadratic (including convex piecewise linear as a special case).\footnote{ A function is convex piecewise quadratic if it is convex and its domain is a union of convex polyhedra, on each of which the function is quadratic.} In fact, \refal{A31} converges for general convex $\cG(z(\cd))=\E(g(z(\xi),\xi))$ under assumptions on constraint qualification and existence of solution.

-The choice of applying PHA to risk or regret model, i.e.,to solve Problem (1) or (2), provide flexibility in practice as long as either objective function is expressible as an expectation of a convex function.
+The choice of applying PHA to risk or regret model, i.e., to solve problem \reff{P1} or \reff{P3}, provides flexibility in practice as long as the objective function is expressible as an expectation of a convex function.
 However, it often happens that the regret model has a simpler form.
 For instance, the so-called rate-based measure (Rockafellar and Uryasev, 2013) has